tsdiokno/abl/content/tl/docs/nt/roma/roma-15.md

 [^18]: For I would not dare say anything except what Christ has accomplished through me by word and deed for the obedience of the Gentiles,

-[^19] sa pamamagitan ng kapangyarihan mga mapaghimalang pangitain at kamanga-mangang mga bagay, at sa pamamagita ng kapangyarihan ng Espirito ng Diyos.
+[^19] sa pamamagitan ng kapangyarihan ng mga mapaghimalang pangitain at kamanga-mangang mga bagay, at sa pamamagitan ng kapangyarihan ng Espirito ng Diyos.
 Bilang resulta, ganap kong naihayag ang magandang balita ni Kristo mula sa Herusalem hanggang sa Iliriko.

 [^19]: by the power of miraculous signs and wonders, and by the power of God’s Spirit.
 As a result, I have fully proclaimed the gospel of Christ from Jerusalem all the way around to Illyricum.